ArdaCevheroglu/DSA_210_Fall_2024_Project/README.md

 Project Overview

-This project aims to explore the relationship between caffeine consumption and spending habits.
-By analyzing personal data collected over a specific timeframe, I aim to uncover patterns and trends that may indicate whether or not caffeine has a significant influence on my spending behavior.
+This project aims to discover the relationship between caffeine consumption and spending habits.
+By analyzing my personal data that I collected over a specific time frame, I aim to discover patterns and trends that might indicate whether or not caffeine consumption has a significant impact on my spending behavior.
 The findings of this project could provide insights into behavioral economics and personal finance management.

 Motivation